Skip to main content

 New Brisbane Wharf

-The casino project is expected to begin after the Destination Brisbane Consortium development has improved surrounding areas.
-This is likely what motivated officials to approve their project above ASF Consortium, who proposed to remove public spaces.
+The casino project is expected to begin after the Destination Brisbane Consortium development has improved the surrounding areas.
+This is likely what motivated officials to approve their project over the ASF Consortium, which proposed to remove public spaces.
 However, this is only speculation at the moment.
 We’re looking forward to seeing how this deal could improve Brisbane in the next few years.

 Related Posts